Physics of 1 keV line in X-ray binaries: Data Reduction

 NGC 247 ULX-1 was observed with XMM-Newton between 2019 and 2020, with the exposure time totaling 886 ks.
 For this work, we utilized all eight RGS observations of NGC 247 ULX-1, identified by observation IDs: 0844860101, 0844860201, 0844860301, 0844860401, 0844860501, 0844860601, 0844860701, and 0844860801.
-We adopted the SED derived from the time-averaged spectrum in the optical, UV, and X-ray bands, sourced from, and a \citet{2021MNRAS.505.5058P}.
+We adopted the SED derived from \citet{2021MNRAS.505.5058P} and a hydrogen density of $10^{10} \, \rm cm^{-3}$.
 For both targets, The RGS data reduction was performed using the \texttt{rgsproc} pipeline from the Science Analysis System (\textsc{sas}) software package.
 The periods affected by contamination from solar flare were filtered using \texttt{rgsfilter}, by selecting background-quiescent intervals in the lightcurves of the RGS 1 and 2 from CCD number 9.
 A count rate threshold of $\sim$ 0.2 c/s were applied.
 The clean exposure times are listed in Table \ref{t:o1}.

 For each source, we extracted the first and second ordered RGS spectra from a cross-dispersion region of 0.8$\arcmin$.
 Both cross-dispersion regions were centered on the respective source coordinates-- RA = 49.58$^{\circ}$, DEC = -66.48 $^{\circ}$ for NGC~1313 X-1 and RA = 11.76$^{\circ}$, DEC = -20.79$^{\circ}$ for NGC~247 ULX-1.
 The background spectra for each source were extracted by selecting photons that extended beyond the 98\% boundary of the source point-spread-function.
 We note that the background regions never overlapped the bright source under consideration.
 The {\tt rgsproc} tool also generates the corresponding response files for RGS 1 and 2.
 For each source, we used the \texttt{rgscombine} tool to stack RGS 1 and 2 first-order source spectra, background spectra and corresponding response files from all the obs ids.